 Below are some of the instances where Atkins 40 may not be the best option:

-When you are pregnant, you need to make sure that you provide your body with complete dietary requirements.
+When you are pregnant, you need to ensure that you provide your body with complete dietary requirements.

 This is important to ensure that you will have a safe pregnancy and a healthy baby in the future.